riovv/eslint-config-react/README.md

 React plugin rules: https://github.com/yannickcr/eslint-plugin-react#list-of-supported-rules

 ## Changelog
+#### 1.0.2
+jsx-quotes: The react/jsx-quotes rule is deprecated.
+Using the jsx-quotes rule instead.
 #### 1.0.1
 no-unused-vars: Ignore React as unused variable.
 Because you need to import React for JSX (it will reference that variable) without you specifically referencing it.